-In a perfect world, you could ask your local IT guy what laptop to buy, then roll them out to all of your staff and not worry about it again for six years.
+In a perfect world, more about you could ask your local IT guy what laptop to buy, then roll them out to all of your staff and not worry about it again for six years.
 In reality, laptops represent a significant investment for small business owners, particularly if you need to buy a few of them and you can’t afford to have them break down in a year’s time.
 By the same token, the last thing you want is to overspend and part with some much-needed cash for more hardware than you need.

 Danielle Watts, small business marketing manager at Intel, points out that you really need to think about what your particular company needs.